Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Empirical Results

 \textit{Temperature Curves.} Time series with possibly varying mean, variance and dependence structure occur naturally in meteorology.
 We consider the mean of daily minimal temperatures (in degrees Celsius) over the month of July for a period of approximately 120 years across eight places in Australia.\footnote{The data is freely available from the Bureau of Meteorology of the Australian Government at \url{https://www.bom.gov.au/climate/data/index.shtml}.} Exemplary, the recorded temperature curves at the weather stations in Gayndah, Robe and Sydney are plotted in Figure \ref{fig:australia}.

 The results for all weather stations, given in terms of $p$-values, are displayed in Table \ref{tab:case_study}.
-The tests BT and LRV have $p$-values well below $0.05$ across all stations, indicating a change in the temperature.
-Contrarily, the test SN has $p$-values between $0.4$ and $0.5$, so that the null hypothesis of no change cannot be rejected.
-More interestingly, the results for R1/R2 and \eqref{eq:decision_rule} generally oppose.
-In the cities of Boulia, Gayndah, Gunnedah and Hobart, \eqref{eq:decision_rule} (v2) has $p$-values below $0.05$, while that of R2 are larger than this threshold.
-Contrarily, in the cities of Melbourne, Otway and Robe, R2 has $p$-values close to $0$, while that of \eqref{eq:decision_rule} (v2) exceed $0.05$.
-Interestingly, the two tests coincide only in case of Sydney.
+The tests \texttt{BT} and \texttt{LRV} have $p$-values well below $0.05$ across all stations, indicating a change in the temperature.
+Contrarily, the test \texttt{SN} has $p$-values between $0.4$ and $0.5$, so that the null hypothesis of no change cannot be rejected.
+More interestingly, the results for \texttt{R1} and \eqref{eq:decision_rule} oppose in certain locations.
+For example, in Gayndah, \eqref{eq:decision_rule} has a $p$-value of $0.003$, which is highly significant at a level of $5\%$, whereas \texttt{R1} has a $p$-value of $0.832$ in the same location.
+Conversely, the latter has a significant $p$-value in Cape Otway, whereas the former has a corresponding value of $0.262$.

-The difference between R2 and \eqref{eq:decision_rule} (v2) might be explained by the different approaches.
-While R2 estimates the mean locally and detects local deviations from the mean, \eqref{eq:decision_rule} calculates a global statistic through cumulative sums.
-As displayed in Figure \ref{fig:australia}, the temperature in Robe is overall rather constant, but deviates at the very beginning.
+The difference between \texttt{R1} and \eqref{eq:decision_rule} might be explained by the different approaches.
+While \texttt{R1} estimates the mean locally and detects local deviations from the mean, \eqref{eq:decision_rule} calculates a global statistic through cumulative sums.
+As displayed in Figure \ref{fig:australia}, the temperature in Cape Otway varies only slightly across the entire time horizon, but deviates substantially from typical temperatures at the very beginning.
 Contrarily, the mean temperature in Gayndah varies minimally throughout time, and not ``relevantly'' in a short interval.
-The two tests coincide in Sydney, where the mean temperature increases to a greater extent.
+Both tests have low $p$-values between $0.1$ and $0.15$ in Melbourne, where the mean temperature increases to a greater extent.

 \textit{EEG Data.} Another example of possibly non-stationary time series comes from neuroscience.
 Brain activity is often recorded using electroencephalography (EEG), whereby electrodes are attached to the scalp to measure voltages.
 The recorded signals may be non-stationary for various reasons, for example because the impedance changes when electrodes move.
 In the following, we consider the ``Consumer-grade EEG-based Eye Tracking'' dataset, which contains approximately 12 hours of EEG recordings from 113 subjects \citep{afonso2025}.
 The preprocessing steps suggested by the authors were used.
 The dataset contains different ``tasks'' and only ``level-2-smooth'' recordings were considered for the experiments, since this was the largest category.